 Another plus is the printer’s flexibility to accept transfer paper of any brand.
 Whether the paper’s density is thick, you can expect a smooth rolling and a quality transfer rate.
 Though we used several printable vinyl with this printer for the t-shirts, and it’s effortlessly beguiling.
 In addition, we tried several brands of inks with it, offering ICC profile setups, so it won’t mess up if you install one of your remaining regular sublimation ink.

 For any professional craftsmanship and business use needing to save amount and effort for sublimation, this is your go-to option.
 It’s undeniably the most heavy-duty and extra-efficient printer one could ask for in the whole EcoTank lineup.

 4. Epson EcoTank ET-2800 – best Epson for beginners

 EcoTank ET-2800 is a replacement model of the famous Epson ET 2720, that Epson manufactured keeping the new artists stepping up in sublimation, in mind.
 It comes with improvised design, speed, and upgraded software at an exceptional price tag.

 For home use, this one’s the best bet.
-It’s user-friendly, keeps you at your budget while meeting your expectations.
+It’s user-friendly and keeps you within your budget while meeting your expectations.
 We recommended this for novice and home-based artists that casually does sublimation.
-Even if you’ve a small store of mugs, tumblers, key chains, and a like customization setup, be wise and don’t miss this out.
+Even if you’ve got a small store of mugs, tumblers, key chains, and a like customization setup, be wise and don’t miss this out.

 Epson Photo printers for Sublimation: